 I'm hiring!
 There are currently two open PhD positions in my group Apply now!

-The AI Lab of the Vrije Universiteit Brussels invites applications for a PhD scholarship the Knowledge Representation and reasoning research group.
+The AI Lab of the Vrije Universiteit Brussels invites applications for a PhD scholarship at the Knowledge Representation and reasoning research group.

 The AI Lab of the Vrije Universiteit Brussel offers a strong research environment spanning a wide range of research topics such as reinforcement learning, game theory, natural language processing, evolution of speech, computational creativity, and knowledge representation and reasoning.